 It’s no secret that heroin use — and addiction — is a rapidly growing problem in the United States.
 While its presence isn’t new, by any means, the number of deaths from heroin addiction has reached epidemic levels.

 According to estimates from the Centers for Disease Control and Prevention (CDC), more than 70,000 Americans died from drug overdose in 2019.
 The majority of these deaths were attributed to heroin and other synthetic opioids (nearly 73%).

 In Florida alone, statistics show that approximately 16 residents die each day from opioid addiction and overdose.
-In 2016, Florida recorded 1,566 deaths related to opioid use and abuse, compared with just 200 in 2013.
+In 2019, Florida recorded 698 deaths related to heroin use.

 Analyzing the Statistics